 Biography: Sue Hartley is Professor of Ecology at the University of York and director of the York Environmental Sustainability Institute, a pioneering interdisciplinary research partnership generating solutions to global environmental challenges.
 She is also the University of York's Research Champion for Environmental Sustainability and Resilience, driving a range of inter-disciplinary research programmes with colleagues from multiple disciplines and external partners.
 Her research interests include understanding the interactions between organisms exploiting plants, how those interactions are mediated by plant defences, particularly silicon, and how a better understanding of those processes can improve both the sustainability of agriculture and agri-environmental policy.
 Sue is also a trustee of Royal Botanic Gardens, Kew, and a board member of Natural England, the UK government’s statutory adviser for the natural environment in England.

-This 45 minute lecture will be followed by discussion with the panel members below and about 30 minutes of open discussion:
+This 45 minute lecture was followed by discussion with the panel members below and about 30 minutes of open discussion:

 - Michael Winter OBE (Chair), Professor of Land Economy and Society, Centre for Rural Policy Research, University of Exeter